-An accounting reorganization, sometimes called a "quasi-reorganization," allows a company to extinguish a negative retained earnings balance.
+An accounting reorganization, sometimes called a "quasi-reorganization," allows a company to extinguish an accumulated deficit.
 It involves restating a company's assets and its liabilities to their fair values.
-The negative balance in the retained earnings account is then brought to zero through a reduction in the other capital accounts, giving the company a "fresh start" with a zero balance in retained earnings.
-As of December 31, 2004, the Company had an accumulated retained earnings deficit of approximately \$1.7 billion.
+The accumulated deficit is then brought to zero through a reduction in the other capital accounts, giving the company a "fresh start" with a zero balance in retained earnings.
+As of December 31, 2004, the Company had an accumulated deficit of approximately \$1.7 billion.
 That deficit stemmed from the accounting effects of (1) the Company's distribution of its ownership interest in RRI to its shareholders in September 2002, (2) the extraordinary loss recorded in connection with the Texas Utility Commission's order related to the 2004 True-Up Proceeding (defined below) and (3) the loss on discontinued operations that was recorded in connection with the Company's sale of Texas Genco.
 Those events stemmed from the Company's response to the Texas electric restructuring law.
-In addition to eliminating the accumulated deficit in retained earnings and restating assets and liabilities to fair value, if a quasi-reorganization were implemented, the Company and CenterPoint Houston would be required to implement any accounting standards that have been issued but not yet adopted.
+In addition to eliminating the accumulated deficit and restating assets and liabilities to fair value, if a quasi-reorganization were implemented, the Company and CenterPoint Houston would be required to implement any accounting standards that have been issued but not yet adopted.

-The Company is seeking to eliminate the negative retained earnings balance because restrictions contained in the 1935 Act require registered public utility holding companies, like the Company, to obtain express authorization from the SEC to pay dividends when current or retained earnings are insufficient to do so.
-Eliminating the negative retained earnings balance will permit current earnings not utilized to pay dividends to more quickly build up a retained earnings balance.
+The Company is seeking to eliminate the accumulated deficit because restrictions contained in the 1935 Act require registered public utility holding companies, like the Company, to obtain express authorization from the SEC to pay dividends when current or retained earnings are insufficient to do so.
+Eliminating the accumulated deficit will permit current earnings not utilized to pay dividends to more quickly build up a retained earnings balance.
 Under 1935 Act regulations, the Company could pay dividends out of this balance during periods when current earnings may not be adequate to do so.